-Bus ducts must be copper, fully rated, 3-phase, 3-wire or 3-phase, 4-wire with 100 percent neutral and an integral ground bus, sized at 50 percent of the phase bus.
-NEMA Class 3R or higher jacketing should be considered if the bus duct is to be installed in areas to be sprinkled or located adjacent to steam lines.
+Bus ducts must be copper or aluminum, fully rated, 3-phase, 3-wire or 3-phase, 4-wire with 100 percent neutral and an integral ground bus, sized at 50 percent of the phase bus.
+NEMA Class 3R or higher.
 Calculations supporting the specified short-circuit rating must be submitted in accordance with Appendix A.